Exit Smiling - Sam Taylor - Beatrice Lillie - Bea Lillie - Harry Myers - Violet - Jesse Watson - climax - vamp

 This idea that Violet is a great actress in real life may get lost in the fact that she always tends to get the small things wrong, although in the end she gets the important things right.
 Her endless blunders drive the movie’s comic passages, and her one big stage performance is a hilarious string of fumbles.
 She falls flat on her entrance, pulls the leading lady’s wig off, forgets her lines and flips the words around, loses her fake mustache and puts it back upside-down, gets distracted by voices backstage, and apes the leading lady’s gestures behind her back.
 In another scene she can’t even iron clothes right.
 Her climactic performance holding Jesse until midnight is another series of embarrassing moments.
 Nothing goes quite her way except for the end result, which she wins by her energetic persistence.

-Violet is convincing because she’s so real – most people know someone like her, someone kind and self-sacrificing who screws up the details of life but who gets the big picture right.
-Most such people wind up like Violet, ignored and taken for granted.
+Violet is convincing because she’s so real.
+Most people know someone like her, someone kind and self-sacrificing who screws up the details of life but who gets the big picture right.
+Such people usually wind up like Violet, ignored and taken for granted.
 The movie should teach us to recognize these personalities, to appreciate them, and to wish for more Violets in the world.

 Exit Smiling - Sam Taylor - Beatrice Lillie - Bea Lillie - Violet - vamp - vampire - seductress - costume - necklace